platform-experience/serviceportal-widget-library/README.md

 >If it's a CSS library file, which users don't need to edit for example: animate.css, emit this **u-css** part in the name.
 This will make sure we don't pull huge library files from ServiceNow.

-### Angular Providers
+### AngularJS Providers

-Angular providers should go inside a folder called **angular-provider**, all providers should be named as follows.
+AngularJS providers should go inside a folder called **angular-provider**, all providers should be named as follows.

 ```
 <widget-name>-<purpose>.u-client-script.js
 ```

-### Angular Templates
+### AngularJS Templates

-Angular templates should go inside a folder called **angular-template**, all templates should be named as follows.
+AngularJS templates should go inside a folder called **angular-template**, all templates should be named as follows.

 ```
 <widget-name>-<template-id>.u-body-html-template.html